lukebrowning/openstack-recipes/README.rst

    settings if required are located in the solution specific README file within this project.

+   Within each solution's config file is a bootstrap section that contains the GIT_BRANCH and SOLUTION_BRANCH variables.
+The GIT_BRANCH variable should be set to the branch or tag level of the code to load for os-services.
+The SOLUTION_BRANCH should be set to the level of openstack-recipes to pull the bootstrap-solution.sh script from.

 #.
 Validate the *placed* config.yml file by running the following command::

    $ ./scripts/validate_config.py --file ../cluster-genesis/config.yml